Skip to Content

 It sure deserves to be added to your CDMX itinerary not only because of the Instagram pictures but this is a great site for those who love archaeological sites then traveling.

-There are many parts of Teotihuacan’s history that is still unknown and this is why my visit turned into a guided tour instead of doing it myself.
+Also known as The City of Gods, Teotihuacan Mexico is designated a UNESCO World Heritage site in 1987.
+There are many parts of Teotihuacanโ€™s history that is still unknown and this is why my visit turned into a guided tour instead of doing it myself.

+You certainly got to this article because you want more information on how to visit the Teotihuacan pyramids.
 These are our guides, tips, and advice for your historical and archaeological trip to this ancient city of Mexico.

-For those of you who are feeling extra adventurous and don’t want to sign up for a tour, you can absolutely do a trip to the Teotihuacan pyramids on your own.
+For those of you who are feeling extra adventurous and donโ€™t want to sign up for a tour, you can absolutely do a trip to the Teotihuacan pyramids on your own.

-To get to Teotihuacan from Mexico City, you need to get on “Autobuses Teotihuacan” in the northern metro station of CDMX (right by gate 8).
+To get to Teotihuacan from Mexico City, you need to get on โ€œAutobuses Teotihuacanโ€ in the northern metro station of CDMX (right by gate 8).

 The bus ride will take about an hour (depending on traffic inside CDMX) and it only costs $5 USD.

-These busses are safe and comfortable so don’t worry about your safety.
+These busses are safe and comfortable so donโ€™t worry about your safety.
 Teotihuacan pyramids is a popular stop so the driver always informs passengers when you arrived.

-Tip: The bus driver will shout piramides which is the Spanish word for pyramids.
+โœจ Tip: The bus driver will shout piramides which is the Spanish word for pyramids.
 Watch out for their call because they may not say Teotihuacan.

-Once you arrive, the entrance tickets to Teotihuacan pyramids costs $3.62 USD.
+Once you arrive, the entrance tickets to Teotihuacan pyramids cost $3.62 USD.
 When you are on your own, many tour guides at the gate will offer you guided tours inside.
-You can simply say no if you don’t want to.
+You can say no if you donโ€™t want to.

-Sometimes, they would even say it’s FREE but bear in mind that Mexico is a tipping country.
-They’d expect to receive a generous tip since the Mexican salary is really low.
-It’s really up to you to hire a tour guide.
+Sometimes, they would even say itโ€™s FREE, but remember that Mexico is a tipping country.
+Theyโ€™d expect to receive a generous tip since the Mexican salary is really low.
+Itโ€™s really up to you to hire a tour guide.

 teotihuacan pyramids

+These private tours also stop in some tequila distilleries and include a tasting activity on the way to Teotihuacan.
 Later on, I will also give you some tips on what to combine with your Teotihuacan trip as you can mix different activities with this attraction.

-The guides usually give you ample time to go around on your own and just tell you to meet at the meeting point in a certain hour (unless it’s a guided tour where they will tell you the history of the Teotihuacan pyramids).
+The guides usually give you ample time to go around on your own and tell you to meet at the meeting point in a certain hour (unless itโ€™s a guided tour where they will tell you the history of the Teotihuacan pyramids).

 teotihuacan pyramids